FerrarioDev/books-scrapper/README.md

 ### Output:

-The scraped data will be saved in a CSV file named "books_data.csv" in the location specified by <YOUR_FEED_EXPORT_URI>.
+The scraped data will be saved in a CSV file named "books_data.csv" in the location specified.

 Additional Notes: